copyright

 • Public performance rights of motion pictures and other audio-visual programs

-The scheme does not intervene in fee-setting as CMOs remain free to determine the fees they charge for permission to use the works and performances they manage.
+Under the class licensing scheme, CMOs remain free to determine the fees they charge for permission to use the works and performances they manage.
 Where a dispute on such fees arises, the Copyright Tribunals remain the appropriate forum for the resolution of such disputes.
+IPOS will not take regulatory action against a CMO or its officer in respect of the fees (or other terms of a tariff scheme) set by the CMO and, accordingly, will not entertain any request for investigation that is submitted in relation to such disputes.

 The class licensing scheme contains a dual set of levers: licence conditions and best practices.
 Licence conditions are mandatory.
 Failure to comply constitutes a breach that may attract regulatory action by IPOS, such as financial penalties.
 In contrast, best practices are not mandatory.
 They are resources that encourage and assist CMOs to meet industry and international standards.
 If and when necessary and appropriate, certain best practices may be elevated to licence conditions subsequently.